 The new solution requires that you replace your existing roof with Tesla’s blend of non-solar glass tiles and solar-enabled glass tiles.
-It is an elegant new product, designed with great aesthetics.
-But the question is ultimately does installing this new roof make financial sense for your home?
-After initial analysis, we’ve found that for the majority of homeowners the answer is currently “no”.
-Just as Tesla’s luxury sports cars are out of reach for most drivers today, Tesla’s new solar roof is simply too expensive for most American homeowners to justify spending their money on.
+It is an elegant new product, designed with great aesthetics, and due to its immense popularity, we wanted to explore the question: does installing this new roof make financial sense for your home?
+After initial analysis, we’ve found that for the majority of homeowners the answer is “not yet.”
+Unless you’re in the market for a roof replacement, Tesla’s new solar roof is simply too expensive for the average American homeowner to justify as a home energy upgrade.

-How much does the Tesla solar roof cost, and is it worth the premium?
+Tesla solar roof cost: is it worth the premium?

-To easily explain Tesla’s solar roof cost and its price premium, we’ll detail three different scenarios below – read on to see which describes you best!
-We’ll be using a 3000 sq. ft. home in Southern California with a $200 monthly electric bill in our example, although we ran this analysis for several different states and home sizes and the results remained similar.
+To easily explain Tesla’s Solar Roof cost and its price premium, we’ll detail three different scenarios below – read on to see which describes you best!
+We’ll be using a 3,000 sq. ft. home in Southern California with a $200 monthly electric bill in our example, although we ran this analysis for several different states and home sizes and the results remained similar.

 Scenario 1: You are interested in going solar, but don’t need to replace your roof

 This is the most common scenario for the vast majority of homeowners in the U.S. today.
 You’ve been interested in installing solar panels for a while, and realize that costs have come down enough for it to be an achievable home upgrade.
-You’ve also heard a lot of media buzz around the Tesla solar roof lately, but aren’t sure if it’s worth the cost.
+You’ve also heard a lot of media buzz around the Tesla Solar Roof lately, but aren’t sure if it’s worth the cost.
 Most importantly, you don’t need to replace your roof in the next three to five years.

 Scenario 2: You are interested in going solar, and you also need to replace your roof